Siegfried Seidl

 Siegfried Seidl (24 August 1911 – 4 February 1947) was an Austrian career officer and World War II commandant of the Theresienstadt concentration camp located in the present-day Czech Republic.
-He also was commandant of the Bergen-Belsen, and later served as staff officer to Adolf Eichmann.
-After the war, in 1947, he was tried in Austria and convicted as a war criminal; sentenced to death, he was executed by hanging.
+He was also the commandant of the Bergen-Belsen, and later served as a staff officer to Adolf Eichmann.
+After the war, Seidl was tried in Austria and convicted as a war criminal, sentenced to death, and executed by hanging.

 Early life and education

 Siegfried Seidl was born in Tulln an der Donau (Tulln on the Danube), then part of the Austro-Hungarian Empire, now in Lower Austria.
-After completing his secondary schooling at the Oberschule, Seidl started law study.
-After three semesters, he interrupted his studies and took on various odd jobs.
+After completing his secondary schooling at the Oberschule, Seidl started to study law.
+After three semesters, he discontinued his studies and took on various odd jobs.

 From 1935 until 1938, Seidl studied history and German studies at the University of Vienna.
 He obtained his PhD in 1941.
-This title was taken away from him in 1947 after he was convicted as a war criminal.
+This title was taken away from him after he was convicted as a war criminal.

 On 2 March 1939 Seidl married Elisabeth Stieber, a former teacher in a kindergarten.
 She was a member of the NSDAP (Nazi Party) and its NS-Frauenschaft (NSF: National Socialist Women's League, literally NS-Womanship), and supporting member of the SS.

 Nazi career

 On 15 October 1930 Seidl joined the Nazi Party (registered as member number 300,738).
 From September 1931 until May 1932, he was active in the SA.
 The same day that he left the SA, Seidl was assigned to the 11th SS-Standarte (SS-regiment) as Oberscharführer (equivalent to Staff Sergeant (US) or Sergeant (UK)) (member number 46,106).

 In late 1939, Seidl was called into the police as a result of his SS membership.
 As of January 1940, he was attached to the SS-Reichssicherheitshauptamt (RSHA) – Department IVB4 under Adolf Eichmann's command – and posted to the SS lead section in Posen.
-On 30 October 1941, Seidl was charged by Adolf Eichmann with establishing the Theresienstadt ghetto and concentration camp, Czechoslovakia.
+On 30 October 1941, Seidl was put on charge by Adolf Eichmann with establishing the Theresienstadt ghetto and concentration camp, Czechoslovakia.

 From November 1941 until 3 July 1943, he was the ghetto's Commandant.
-He was responsible for thousands of people being ill treated and murdered.
+He was responsible for thousands of people being ill-treated and murdered.
 In November 1942, Seidl was promoted to SS-Hauptsturmführer (Captain).
-During his time there, Eichmann issued Seidl an order to hang 16 Jews for trying to smuggle letter to the outside world.
+During his time there, Eichmann issued Seidl an order to hang 16 Jews for trying to smuggle letters to the outside world.
 Seidl fulfilled the order.
 As commandant Seidl reported directly to Hans Günther, chief of the Zentralstelle für jüdische Auswanderung (Central office for Jewish emigration) in Prague.
 Günther in turn reported to Adolf Eichmann at the Reich Security Main Office (RSHA) IV B 4 in Berlin.

 On orders of Eichmann, Seidl was on 3 July 1943 reassigned as Commandant of the Bergen-Belsen concentration camp.
 He was succeeded at Theresienstadt by SS-Obersturmführer Anton Burger.